droserasprout/lenovo-yoga-c930-linux/README.md

 **TODO:** file bugs

-### Fix Wi-Fi
+### Wi-Fi
 There's [a bug](https://github.com/torvalds/linux/commit/ce363c2bcb2303e7fad3a79398db739c6995141b) in `ideapad-laptop` kernel module preventing wi-fi from being enabled on some models (including C930) which lack physical wi-fi switch.
+Our device is in ignore list in [master](https://github.com/torvalds/linux/blob/master/drivers/platform/x86/ideapad-laptop.c#L1276) but still no luck.

+**WARNING: this will prevent system from entering deep sleep, read next paragraph**

 The solution is to prevent this module from being loaded on boot:
 ```
 # sudo modprobe -r ideapad-laptop`
 # echo "blacklist ideapad-laptop" | sudo tee -a /etc/modprobe.d/blacklist.conf
 ```

+### S3 Sleep
+If you unload `ideapad-laptop` module system will lockout after forcefully entering S3.
+But when this module is loaded sleeping seems to work fine.
+I've attached `fwts s3` report.

+## FW update
-### Fix battery firmware (optional)
+### Battery firmware

 I have wiped Windows partitions and installed Fedora right after purchasing this laptop and ensuring latest BIOS version is installed.
 After some time I've found out that battery stucked on `99% Charging` and never goes `100% Full`.
 If you're facing the same issue first of all: **DO NOT PANIC**.
 At least before recharging battery 3-5 full cycles.
 In my case this helped, the problem is gone.